frapa/sampan/README.md

 with Samsung phones and of removing similar videos from wide selfies.

 Typically, it reduces the file size in about half, without any loss of picture quality.
+In my tests, the program also preserved all EXIF metadata.

-`Sampan` can also run in batch mode and fix all your images at once.
+`Sampan` can also run in batch mode and fix the images in one or more folders at once.

 # How to install